-While he "wanted to believe that such communication was possible" he'd spent so many years as a magician, he knew how charlatans managed to fool people with various methods to convince them that they were speaking with the dead, especially during séances.
+While he "wanted to believe that such communication was possible," he'd spent so many years as a magician, he knew how charlatans managed to fool people with various methods to convince them they were speaking with the dead, especially during séances.
 He even wrote a best-selling book titled A Magician Among the Spirits that detailed the various ways unsuspecting people were deceived.

 However, with 30 years of experience and investigation of trickery, he was able to see beyond what a layperson might.
 Houdini had a standing $10,000 challenge (which was never won) for anyone who could produce any spirit manifestation that he could not prove was a fake.